-2.2 Sampling procedures and analytical methods procedures of biogeochemical parametersi in seawater
+125 2.2 Sampling procedures and analytical methods in seawater

-Seawater samplings and electronic data retrieval were carried out on board R/V Ocean Researcher I (ORI-1039, ORI-1059, ORI-1074, ORI-1082), and R/V Ocean Researcher III (ORIII-1073, ORIII-1184 and ORIII-1214) (Table 1), using cleaned Niskin bottles (20 L) mounted on a CTD/Rosette.
-Seawater samples were collected using cleaned Niskin bottle (20 L) mounted on a CTD/Rosette from six from six light penetration depths (100%, 46%, 38%, 13%, 5% and 0.6%) in the euphotic zone, and from various depths in the aphotic zone in each station to determine hydrological and biogeochemical parameters.
+Seawater samplings and electronic data retrieval were carried out on board R/V Ocean Researcher I (ORI-1039, ORI-1059, ORI-1074, ORI-1082), and R/V Ocean Researcher III (ORIII-1073, ORIII-1184 and ORIII-1214) (Table 1).
+Seawater samples were collected using cleaned Niskin bottle (20 L) mounted on a CTD/Rosette from six light penetration depths (100%, 46%, 38%, 13%, 5% and 0.6%) in the euphotic zone, and from various depths in the aphotic zone in each station to determine

+- 130 hydrological and biogeochemical parameters.
 Seawater temperature (T), salinity (S), depth, and fluorescence were recorded with CTD and attached probes.
 Surface and subsurface irradiances were measured with a PAR sensor (OSP2001, Biospherical Instrument, San Diego, USA).
-The scientific echo sounder

-(Simrad EK60) including 38 kHz and 120 kHz was used for recording the signals of diel migrators located at different depths throughout expeditions.
+The scientific echo sounder (Simrad EK60) including 38 kHz and 120 kHz was used for recording the signals of diel migrators located at different depths throughout expeditions.
 The euphotic zone was recorded as the depth at which light intensity was 0.6% of surface irradiation (Chen, 2005).
-The mixed layer depth was estimated from defined as the layer of water with a difference of potential density (<0.125 kg m_3^3) <0.125 between that of the ocean surface and the bottom of the mixed layer (Monterey and Levitus 1997).
-The stratification index (SI) was defined as eomprised the averaged density difference (kg m-4) between the surface and a depth of 150 m, or the bottom if the depth was less than 150 m (Chen et al., 2014).
+The mixed layer depth was estimated from a difference of potential density (<0.125 kg m-3) between that of the ocean surface and the bottom of the mixed layer (Monterey and Levitus - 1997).
+The stratification index (SI) was defined as the averaged density difference (kg m-4) between the surface and a depth of 150 m (Chen et al., 2014).